 You can now consider moving on in your training and getting on a bigger more powerful machine (the bike you really wanted).
 Look no further we have the course and the expertise to make the dream a reality!
 What we need you to do is get your Motorcycle Theory Test passed and we are good to go…!

-We have four qualified “Cardington” assessed and DVSA approved DAS Instructors.
+We have three qualified “Cardington” assessed and DVSA approved DAS Instructors.

 Our DAS Bikes!